Phil-M-H/HiddenDiversity/README.md

 The end result being it searches through every possible way to iterate through a list.

-This is wildly inefficient for obvious reasons, and writing this up I can see that this probably was even inefficient for a brute-force method.

 Why python?
 The algorithm is already so wildly inefficient, the effect the language would have isn't going to be that big of a deal.